dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/interface/tipconfig.md

 * duration: `number`

-  Specifies in miniseconds how long the tip is shown before it disappears.
+  Specifies in milliseconds how long the tip is shown before it disappears.

 * coordinateBase: `"view" | "image"`